- 1,643 square feet

-Preservation NC Piedmont Office
+Preservation NC, Piedmont Office

 Early log house with large stone chimneys, exposed beaded ceiling joists, wide wall planks, hand-forged door hardware, and a rear wing, once an early separate kitchen.
-Family cemetery with ancient soapstone markers nearby all situated on a scenic ridge between Wentworth and Reidsville.
+Family cemetery with ancient soapstone markers nearby all situated on a bucolic ridge between Wentworth and Reidsville.
 Only 30 minutes to Piedmont-Triad International Airport and 39 minutes to Greensboro.
 Additional acreage available.

 Architectural and Historical Information